 Beneficial, magical lavender has been used for centuries

-Breathing: Lavender is an antiseptic and can kill germs.
+Lavender is a natural disinfectant and can kill germs.
 It is also an expectorant, which breaks up congestion.
 It can help fight colds, throat infections, coughs, sinusitis and flu.

 Lavender is a sedative and hypotensive, and reduces high blood pressure and palpitations.

 Lavender use aids in easing indigestion, flatulence and nausea and alleviates bad breath or tooth ache.

 Lavender is analgesic, anti-inflammatory and anti-spasmodic; the oil is good for aches, pains, sprains, cramps and spasms.